petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-liferay.md

 building-solutions-on-liferay/building-a-custom-ticketing-system.md
 ```

-Use Liferay's features and tools to build real-world solutions for your business needs.
+Use Liferay's various features and tools to build real-world solutions for your business needs.
 See samples of custom applications and learn how they are made.

 - [Building a Custom Ticketing System](./building-solutions-on-liferay/building-a-custom-ticketing-system.md)